medos20/Irregular-Numbering-InDesign-JavaScript/README.md

 # About
 ![about](https://github.com/medos20/Irregular-Numbering-InDesign-JavaScript/blob/main/About.jpg)

-# Copy Rights
+# Copyright (c) 2021 - Hasanain Scripts
-all Rights Reserved to Mohammad Ibrahim Hasanain
+All Rights Reserved to Mohammad Ibrahim Hasanain on Destributin this Script or Modifying it